CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf \<vrf-id\> loopback

-The loopback IP interface associated with this VRF.
+Configures the loopback interface associated with this VRF.

 ### Usage